justunsix/rust-tests/atuin-tests/pr2543/README.md

 ### Fix

 It was found that files in `~/.local/share/atuin` were causing issues with the install.
+The files were from previous experimental atuin pwsh scripts.
 After removing the files, the error went away.